Our enrolled patients over 14 have free access to our Patient Portal, Health 365.

 Asking your doctor a question via the portal

-Please note that this is a non-urgent service.Our doctors will normally clear their administrative tasks most week days that they work, but are not constantly monitoring portal questions.
+Please note that this is a non-urgent service.Our doctors will normally clear their administrative tasks once on most week days that they work, and are not constantly monitoring portal questions.
 If you have an urgent question please phone the medical centre and speak with the receptionist or medical assistant or call 111.

 Please remember that your doctor spends their own time answering these questions after they have finished consulting, and therefore there has to be a fee for this service for it to be sustainable.
 The fee varies between $20 to $50 depending on time taken.
 Please consider this and decide if you will get better value for money coming in to be seen.
 Also note that a fee applies even if you are asking a question about a child or are in the early stages of pregnancy.

 Please do not use the portal to message your GP regarding administration issues.
 For please example call reception if you want an appointment, need your NHI or immunisation history, or if you want a copy of a letter sent to you.
 Receptionists are the ones you need for any administrative issues, and you can always email them at email@example.com

 Test results become visible only when your doctor has filed them.
 If your result is abnormal the doctor will make an annotation visible to you in a column to the right.
 If they require some action to be taken they will make contact with you, normally via the medical assistant or nurse.
 If you have follow up questions about your results please either make a normal consult to see your GP, book a phone consult if appropriate or send a portal question.